bkil/gemiweb0/doc/js-choices.md

 ### Instantiate class with new keyword

 * Verdict: partial
-* Restriction: only for a few predetermined classes (Array, Object, XMLHttpRequest), see constructor arguments detailed separately.
+* Restriction: only for a few predetermined classes (Array, Object, Date, XMLHttpRequest), see constructor arguments detailed separately.
 * Incidence rate: low for custom classes, intermediate for built-in
 * Implementation complexity: high if assuming full OOP, prototype and this support
 * Drawbacks: prototype based inheritance is disfavored